0xskar/python/README.md

 - highestscore.py - picks the highest score from a list (100 days of python)
 - passwordgenerator.py - Creates a random password from specified lengths (100 days of python)
 - hangman - main.py - hangman game (100 days of python day 7)
-- caesar cipher encoder and decoder
+- caesar cipher encoder and decoder (100 days of python day 8)